Truck Accident Attorneys in Detroit, Michigan

 Scars and Disfigurement

 Even minor cuts and burns can lead to permanent scarring and disfigurement.
-Scars change the way you look forever, leading to a life-long reminder of the accident.
+Scars change the way you look forever, leading to a lifelong reminder of the accident.

 PTSD